jyunhan/accessment/asec_demo/README.md

 #### Backend
 [-] Complete rest 4 of categories APIs and their relation.
-[-] Do some unit test example.
-[-] Migrate schema.graphql into ts format and adopt TypeORM.  .
+[-] Migrate schema.graphql into ts format and adopt TypeORM.

 #### Frontend
 [-] Display more user details in card.